Kameel Ahmady – Researcher on Social studies with particular focus on Ethnic Minority, Gender & Children

 Kameel Ahmady’s awards

-As a token of recognition of excellence in the field of social anthropology, Kameel Ahmady received many international and regional awards, including the Best Ethnographic Survey Award of the East Learn Museum, presented to him in 2006.
-It was followed by the Best Research Award of the Mesopotamian Centre in 2009.
-In 2014, he was honoured to receive the World Expertise Award for his research on FGM and other harmful traditional practices (HTP).
+As a token of recognition in the field of social anthropology, Kameel Ahmady received some international and regional awards, including the Best Ethnographic Survey Award of the East London Museum, presented to him in 2006.
+It was followed by the Best Research Award of the Mesopotamian Centre in 2009 in Turkey.
+In 2014, he was honoured to receive the Expertise Award for his research on FGM and other harmful traditional practices (HTP).
 Three years later, KRWO granted Kameel an award in recognition of his research in the field of HTP with an emphasis on the topic of Gender and Children at the London university of Law and placed first in the literary category at the Global P.E.A.C.E.
 Foundation ceremony hosted by George Washington University.

-Kameel Ahmady – His website is your guide to the world of social and cultural phenomena in the Middle East and the region
+Kameel Ahmady – His website is your guide to social and cultural phenomena in the Middle East and the region

 Are you interested or study anthropology and cultural norms?
 Need direct access to the most updated reports and academic research on the above subjects?
-If you have an inquiry or want to contact Kameel Ahmady, please email him on Kameel.firstname.lastname@example.org & email@example.com or fill out the contact form on the website.
+If you have an inquiry or want to contact Kameel Ahmady, please send email to: Kameel.firstname.lastname@example.org & email@example.com or fill out the contact form on the website.

 About me, By me